stilxam/Assignement_BIaN/README.md

-# DO NOT WORK ON MAIN, creat your own branch, remember to pull before pushing
+# DO NOT WORK ON MAIN, create your own branch, remember to pull before pushing